NVE/TuLiPa/README.md

 - src/abstracttypes.jl – the abstract problem types (and their general interfaces) are described here
 - src/problem_jump.jl – description of how the LP-problem is built, updated, solved and results are queried.
 - src/balance.jl - src/flow.jl - src/storage.jl - src/trait_arrow.jl – the main model objects that make up the real-world concepts and how they are connected (like power markets, power plants, demands and hydro storages)
+- src/horizons.jl - src/horizons_shrinkable_shiftable.jl - the horizons that represent the time resolution in the problems
 - src/ - the rest of the source code is also commented

 #### See also demos (:heavy_check_mark: = open data so you can run it yourself):